JohnMalmsteen/gamejamproject/README.md

 >*"What if all the conspiracies are true?"*.

-Wiper (working title) is a game in which you play a Men In Black agent who must question people in the town to discern if they know the truth about a recent visit from extra terrestrial aliens, and if so to wipe their memories with a zap from your Neuralizer.
+Wiper (working title) is a game made in Unity 3D in which you play a Men In Black agent who must question people in the town to discern if they know the truth about a recent visit from extra terrestrial aliens, and if so to wipe their memories with a zap from your Neuralizer.